 Troubleshooting

-Here are some of the most common mistakes when making pate a choux
+Here are some of the most common issues when making pâte à choux.
+And yes, I have made every one of these mistakes!

 Unbaked choux dough can be covered and refrigerated for up to 2 days.
 Bring it to room temperature before piping.